Citizens Police Academy

 The Citizens Police Academy is held in the spring and Fall.
 The class meets every Thursday for 12 weeks.
 The academy covers a wide variety of topics, such as Criminal Investigations, Patrol Operations, Communications, Crime Prevention, Courts and their functions, Defensive Tactics and Firearms Training.
 Instruction in these and other topics consist of lectures, demonstrations, tours and/or hands-on activities.

 Graduates of the Citizens Police Academy are eligible to join the Waco Citizens Police Academy Alumni Association.
 The goal of the Association is an ongoing learning and helping process, with the main purpose of gathering graduates of the Waco Citizen's Police Academy in order to enhance relations between the community and the police force.
 The organization meets every month on the second Tuesday of each month.
 The Department conducted its first Citizens Police Academy in 1991.
-Its 44th class will be held in Fall 2013.
+Its 46th class will be held in Spring 2014.
 Participants are diverse in backgrounds and represent many different areas of the community.

 Students will learn about each Unit within the Police Department; how cases are handled; and role play as police officers in selected class topics; and requirements to become a police officer.

 Officers will speak to the students of the daily life and role as a police officer.
 Officers will talk about their experiences out in the real world.

 Students will learn the dangers an officer faces during a routine traffic stop.

 A hands-on scenario is setup as an opportunity for students to get involved and role play as an officer while conducting their very own traffic stop.

 A class session is given on how to identify and report suspect descriptions to the police department.

 The Unit will explain procedures and how calls are prioritized.

 Class session will entail evaluating the perimeter of the home to include: Lighting, landscaping, doors, locks, and windows.